Provide alternate paths to your page.

 Redirect pages cannot have working children.
 You can create a child page, but will not be able to edit its contents, because the UBCMS knows that its parent will effectively block access to that child page.
 Read more about this known issue.

-A third option is to use a 'URL shortener' service, like Bit.ly or TinyURL.com.
+A final option is to use a 'URL shortener' service, like Bit.ly or TinyURL.com.
 These free services allow you to choose a specific URL, if it's not already taken, such as http://bit.ly/UBCareerFair, as an equivalent to one of your Web pages.
 And if you register, you can track the clicks on the link, which is very handy for assessing the effectiveness of links sent out in emails.